wjladams/casa/2021/weekplans_alg.md

 # Algebra week plans
 In this file, we have a week by week overview of what was covered.
 The assignments are not directly linked here, since they are elsewhere.

+Note that the textbook is "A plus notes for beginning algebra" by Ron Yang

 ## Week 1
 ### Tuesday
 Lesson/Discussion topics